 Marketplace citation signals.
 Amazon, Shopify App Store, and marketplace review aggregators are citation sources that AI search engines trust for product queries.
 A platform that ignores marketplace presence misses a primary signal.

 Purchase-intent Reddit coverage.
 Reddit threads in subreddits like r/BuyItForLife, r/hometheater, r/audiophile, r/MechanicalKeyboards, and r/SkincareAddiction are where real buyers share recommendations.
-Grok accounts for 60% or more of all Reddit citations across AI search engines, and ChatGPT treats Reddit as one of its most-cited single domains.
+Perplexity cites Reddit most (~46.7% of its citations) and Google AI Overviews leans on it heavily; Grok relies on Reddit as its single most-cited domain (~16%); ChatGPT sits around 12%, Gemini barely uses it, and Claude effectively ignores Reddit in favor of expert and premium-news sources.
 For ecommerce, the specific subreddits matter: a generic Reddit strategy that posts in r/marketing is useless for a DTC skincare brand.

 YouTube product review content.
 Unboxing videos, comparison reviews, and tutorial content on YouTube are among the top citation sources for Perplexity, Gemini, and Grok when answering product queries.
 An ecommerce AEO platform needs a YouTube strategy, or the brand needs to build one independently.